Instituto-Maua-de-Tecnologia/20242-Maua-CICSI1-Fontys-backend/README.md

 # Instituto-Maua-de-Tecnologia-20242-Maua-CICSI1-Fontys-backend-B
-This is the repository for the backend of the collaberative project between Fontys and Maua.
-The project is an application that allows the coordinator of Maua to generate schedules for the different classes based on the teacher availability.
+This repository hosts the backend code for the collaborative scheduling application developed by Instituto Mauá de Tecnologia and Fontys.
+This application allows the coordinator at Mauá to generate class schedules based on the availability of teachers.

 ## Install instructions
-Create a virtual env (optional)
+1. **Create a virtual env** (optional)

 `python -m venv venv`

-Install the required packages
+2. **Install the required packages**

 `pip install -r requirements.txt`

+3. **Configure Environment variables**

-Copy the `.env.EXAMPLE.env` to `.env` and update the values
+Copy the `.env.EXAMPLE.env` to `.env`

+Open the file and update the values

 ## Branching
-Our main branches are
-`dev` for staging changes
-`prod` for the production version of the application

-Besides that we split up work branches as follows:
-- feature/
-Used for new features.
-- bug/
-For bugfixes.
+We use specific branches for different stages and types of work.
+Here’s an overview:

+### Main branches
+- **Dev:** The development branch used as a staging area
+- **Prod:**  The production branch holding the latest stable version

+### Work branches
+For ongoing work, create branches based on the task type:

+- **feature/** - For new features

+Example: `feature/generate-schedule`
+- **bug/** - For bugfixes

+Example: `bug/fix-login-error`
-- chore/
+- **chore/**
-Refactoring, making tweaks to existing code / features.

-For the name use lowercase kebab-case e.g. `feature/generate-schedule-chatgpt`.
+Example: `chore/update-readme`

+Use **lowercase kebab-case** for naming branches, with the task type followed by a descriptive name.

 ## Pull requests
+1. When you've completed work in a feature, bug or chore branch create a **pull request** to merge it into `dev`
+2. Assign the **Ready For Review** label to the pull request.
-When you are done with any of the work branches, create a pull request to dev where someone who did not commit any work in the branch should review it before it can be merged.
+3. Assign a team member who did not contribute to that branch as a **reviewer**.
+The reviewer should verify the changes before they can be merged.